ibm-cloud-docs/Cloudant/guides/mvcc.md

 this is necessary to prevent inconsistencies arising between nodes as a result of synchronizing between outdated documents.

-Multi-Version Concurrency Control (MVCC) enables concurrent read and write access to a {{site.data.keyword.cloudant_short_notm}} database.
+Multi-Version Concurrency Control (MVCC) enables concurrent read and write access to an {{site.data.keyword.cloudant_short_notm}} database.
 MVCC is a form of [optimistic concurrency ![External link icon](../images/launch-glyph.svg "External link icon")](http://en.wikipedia.org/wiki/Optimistic_concurrency_control){:new_window}.
 It makes both read and write operations on {{site.data.keyword.cloudant_short_notm}} databases faster because there is no need for database locking on either read or write operations.